Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

 \begin{definition}[Capabilities and Obligations] Let $U$ be a usage.
 The input and output \emph{capability levels} (resp. \emph{obligation levels}) of $U$, written $\caps{\wn}{U}$ and $\caps{\oc}{U}$ (resp. $\obss{\wn}{U}$ and $\obss{\oc}{U}$), are defined as:

 We write $\obss{}{U}$ for $\max(\obss{\wn}{U}, \obss{\oc}{U})$. \end{definition}

 The reduction relation on usages, noted $U\to U'$, intuitively says that if a channel with usage $U$ is used for communication then it should be used according to $U'$ afterwards.
-We start by defining an auxiliary structural relation on usages.
+It relies on an auxiliary structural relation on usages.

 \begin{definition}[Structural relation on usages \cite{K06}] Let $\preceq$ be the least reflexive and transitive relation on usages defined by the following rules:

 \end{definition}